rk83rahul/timeseries-service/code_exercise.md

 - Tests and updating the `README` to describe the functionality are expected.

 ### How to submit your solution
-- Do not fork the time-series-service repository on GitHub or submit a pull request directly, as that would make your solution public for others to see.
+- Do not fork the timeseries-service repository on GitHub or submit a pull request directly, as that would make your solution public for others to see.
 Instead, clone the repo and work locally on it.
 - When done, squash your work into a single commit and use `git format-patch` to generate a patch file.

 ## Built with